Tips for Dealing with Smokey & Stressful Times

 7 1/2.
 Did I mention hydrate?

-8. Reduce further burden on the body – Smoky days are good days to avoid other stressors to the body like sugar, processed foods, known food sensitivities, alcohol, tobacco, chemicals in beauty & cleaning products, or too much time on social media.
+8. Reduce further burden on the body – Smoky days are good days to avoid other stressors to the body like sugar, processed foods, any known food sensitivities or allergies, alcohol, tobacco, chemicals in beauty & cleaning products, or too much time on social media.

 9. Reduce exercise intensity - Did you know exercise adds stress to the body during and immediately after?
-Rather than intense exercising on extremely smoky days, opt for some other gentle methods of movement & self care such as yoga, tai chi. meditation, journaling, music, art, and bathing.
-I also highly recommend dance, song, music & art as a way to release grief, fear and anger about climate change and the state of the world… an act of resistance & creativity.
+Rather than intense exercise on extremely smoky days, opt for some other gentle methods of movement & self care such as yoga, tai chi, meditation, journaling, music, dancing, art, and bathing.
+I also highly recommend utilizing creative forms of expression ~ dance, song, music & art ~ as a way to release grief, fear and anger about climate change and the state of the world… an act of resistance, creativity & prayer.

 In Gratitude & Appreciation,